AIESECinAlgeria/AIESEC_react_website/README.md

 The Application Runs on **localhost:3000**

-In order to install boostrao
+In order to install boostrap

 ```bash
  npm install bootstrap